Strep A: Parents warned to look out for these symptoms as scarlet fever cases rise

 How to ward off potential infection

 Good hand and respiratory hygiene are important for stopping the spread of many bugs.
-By teaching your child how to wash their hands properly with soap for 20 seconds, using a tissue to catch coughs and sneezes, and keeping away from others when feeling unwell, they will be able to reduce the risk of picking up, or spreading, infections.
+By teaching your child how to wash their hands properly with soap for 20 seconds, use a tissue to catch coughs and sneezes, and keep away from others when feeling unwell, they will be able to reduce the risk of picking up, or spreading, infections.

-Dr Colin Brown, deputy director at the UKHSA, said: “We are seeing a higher number of cases of Group A strep this year than usual.
-The bacteria usually causes a mild infection producing sore throats or scarlet fever that can be easily treated with antibiotics.
-In very rare circumstances, this bacteria can get into the bloodstream and cause serious illness – called invasive Group A strep (iGAS).
+Dr Colin Brown, deputy director at the UKHSA, said: “We are seeing a higher number of cases of Group A Strep this year than usual.
+The bacteria usually causes a mild infection, producing sore throats or scarlet fever, which can be easily treated with antibiotics.
+In very rare circumstances, this bacteria can get into the bloodstream and cause serious illness – called invasive Group A Strep (iGAS).

-“This is still uncommon however it is important that parents are on the lookout for symptoms and see a doctor as quickly as possible so that their child can be treated and we can stop the infection becoming serious.
+“This is still uncommon, however it is important that parents are on the lookout for symptoms and see a doctor as quickly as possible so that their child can be treated and we can stop the infection becoming serious.

 “Make sure you talk to a health professional if your child is showing signs of deteriorating after a bout of scarlet fever, a sore throat, or a respiratory infection.”